eric-vo/beat-maker/README.md

 7. Run `python manage.py runserver` in your terminal.

-## File Descriptions:
+## Files Created:
 - `README.md`: Information about the overall project.
 - `requirements.txt`: Required libraries for the website to function.
 - `.gitignore`: Directories and files to avoid committing to the repository.

 ### `beats/`:
-- `urls.py`: Code containing all of the website's routes.
+- `urls.py`: Code containing all the website's routes.

 ### `beats/static/beats/`:
 - `favicon.ico`: The website's favicon.